Ryan-Fitzgerald-9/UpNxt/README.md

 - Use third party API
 - Implement Oauth with Auth0 for users
 - Deploy with Railway, Heroku, or Netlify
+- User Wishlist and Favorites
-- Use of stylish animations, transitions, app logo
+- Create animations, transitions, app logo